stefanvictora/hue-scheduler/README.md

 ## Advanced Command Line Options

-### `--track-user-changes`
+### `--disable-user-modification-tracking`

-Flag to globally disable tracking user modifications of lights.
+Flag to globally disable tracking of user modifications of lights.
 Per default Hue Scheduler compares the previously seen state with the current state of the light and only sets the expected scheduled state if no manual modifications have been made in between.
-If this
+To enforce just a single state, you can use the state-based configuration property of `force:true`.

-**Default**: true
+**Default**: false

 ### `--max-requests-per-second`